 As the deadline for tax filing grows closer and closer, plenty of Americans are preparing their returns and shaking their heads at just how much they owe in taxes.

-However, if you think America’s top tax rates are totally ridiculous, you might be surprised to learn the U.S. doesn’t have the highest — or lowest — taxes when compared with the rest of the world.
+However, if you think America’s tax rates are ridiculously high, you might be surprised to learn that by certain measures, the U.S. actually has among the lowest taxes in the world.